Competition between shared autonomous vehicles and public transit: A case study in Singapore: Agent behaviors

 where $d_b$ is the base distance, which equals to 1 km in this study; $f_b$ is the base fare within $d_b$; $f$ is the distance-based fare per km after $d_b$; $d_i$ is the direct travel distance of passenger $i$ in km; $D_i$ is the detoured actual travel distance in km; $r = \frac{D_i}{d_i}-1$ is the detour ratio; $\lambda$ is the discount degree offered due to the detour.

-In terms of competition, the \textsc{am}o\textsc{d} enterprise could update the hourly supply to improve its profit.
-Given the complex interaction between agents, it is very difficult to propose an algorithm that ensures every adjustment is optimal for the \textsc{am}o\textsc{d} enterprise.
-Also, such an algorithm is beyond the scope of this research.
-In this study, we propose a heuristic supply updating algorithm for \textsc{am}o\textsc{d}.
-Instead of finding the optimal adjustment, we assume a fixed step size of each updating.
-The sign of the updating (i.e., increase or reduction) is determined by supply and profit in the previous steps, which aims to make the profit higher.
+In terms of competition, the AMoD enterprise can update the hourly supply to improve its profit.
+Due to the resource limitation, a maximum AV supply per hour is introduced.
+Given the complex interaction between agents, it is very difficult to propose an algorithm that ensures that every adjustment is optimal for the AMoD enterprise.
+Moreover, such an algorithm is beyond the scope of this research.
+In this study, we propose a heuristic supply updating algorithm for AMoD.
+Instead of finding the optimal adjustment, we assume a fixed step size for each update.
+The sign of the update (i.e., increase or decrease) is determined by supply and profit in the previous steps, which aims to make the profit higher.
 This concept is also in line with the reality, in which information is incomplete and every adjustment is based on previous experience.
-A detailed description of the algorithm can be found in Section \ref{sim_platform}.
+A detailed description of the algorithm is available in Section \ref{sim_platform}.